smitti24/trainerize-api/README.md

 #### `GET /api/v1/ai/health`
 **Purpose**: AI testing endpoint
-**Description**: Asks the AI "Can you tell me why CatalyzeU South Africa is the best at what they do?" and extracts 3-7 themes from the response.
+**Description**: Asks the AI "Can you tell me why CatalyzU South Africa is the best at what they do?" and extracts 3-7 themes from the response.

 **Response Structure**:
 ```
 {
   "success": true,
-  "prompt": "Can you tell me why CatalyzeU South Africa is the best at what they do?",
+  "prompt": "Can you tell me why CatalyzU South Africa is the best at what they do?",
   "response": "AI generated response.",
   "themes": [
     {